 A handful of fresh chopped herbs such as basil (optional)

-**** Please note you add as much meat as your family enjoys.
-You can keep the meat in whole pieces or slice into bite-size pieces.
+Please note you add as much meat as your family enjoys.
+You can keep the meat in whole pieces or slice it into bite-size pieces.
 You can also swap for chicken or seafood, such as shrimp or fish.

-1. In a large pan or Dutch Oven, add the olive oil and brown the meat.
 In the photo below I also added some pork bones and removed them when ready to serve.
 This just adds more flavor, so if you have any add them!

-2. Then add the chopped onions and garlic, reduce the heat and cook until the onions are soft and translucent in color.
-Add the flour, carrots and mushrooms, and the remaining ingredients and simmer on the stovetop until the meat and carrots are tender.
+Then add the chopped onions and garlic, reduce the heat and cook until the onions are soft and translucent in color.

 3. Before serving, have a taste of the sauce and see if you need any more salt and pepper, then get ready to plate up!
 If adding fresh herbs, do that just before serving.
 Serve with rice, potatoes, pasta, whatever your family enjoys!

-You may also pop this in the oven to cook at 170 C / 325 F for 1 hour (lid on), or transfer everything to the slow cooker and set on LOW for 4 hours, or Pressure Cooker function on your multi cooker for 20 minutes.
+You may also pop this in the oven to cook at 170 C / 325 F for 1 hour (lid on), or transfer everything to the slow cooker and set on LOW for 4 hours, or Pressure Cooker function on your multicooker for 20 minutes.

 We'd love to hear from you and what you thought of our delicious tomato and pork casserole.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!